Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Methodology

 \subsection{Preliminary}

 We categorize driving capabilities into three sequential capabilities: perception, reasoning, and planning.
 Perception aims to identify semantic cues that form the basis for subsequent reasoning.
 Reasoning leverages these cues to infer relations and constraints among the environment.
 Planning then leverages the inferred information to determine safe driving actions.
 We aim to distill the three capabilities from a large teacher to a small student VLM.
+Appendix~\ref{app:capability_decomposition} provides supporting evidence for this capability organization.